Performance Anomalies in Concurrent Data Structure Microbenchmarks: Randomness in Concurrent Microbenchmark Experiments

 \section{Randomness in Concurrent Microbenchmark Experiments}

 As we have seen in previous sections, concurrent microbenchmarks rely heavily on PRNGs to generate randomized keys and randomized operations for high performance CSets that can perform potentially billions of operations per second.
 A fast PRNG is key.
 In this section we draw our attention to best practices of PRNG usage in concurrent microbenchmark experiments.
 We limit our attention to non-cryptographic PRNGs due to the speed requirement.
 It is desirable to utilize a PRNG with low overhead costs to the running experiment.
-Some microbenchmarks may choose a custom built PRNG, while others may opt for a standard built in PRNG such as \texttt{rand()} used in Synchrobench.
-Some will pregenerate an array of random numbers; this allows fast, direct access to a list of random numbers (RNs) and avoids in-place generation costs.
+Some microbenchmarks may choose a custom built PRNG, while others may opt for a standard built-in PRNG such as \texttt{rand()} used in Synchrobench.
+Some will pregenerate an array of random numbers (RNs); this allows fast, direct access to a list of RNs and avoids in-place generation costs.
 If properties of high quality randomness are desired, one may use an architecture specific hardware RNG.
-We explore the practicality and benefit of these approaches in subsequent sections. \\ The PRNGs tested in this work include commonly employed software PRNGs, FNV1a~\cite{fnv1a:links}, murmurhash2 (MM2)~\cite{murmurhash2}, murmurhash3 (MM3)~\cite{murmurhash3}, KISS~\cite{kiss}, Mersenne Twister (MT)~\cite{mersennetwister}, and MRG~\cite{mrgprng}.
+We explore the practicality and benefit of these approaches in subsequent sections.
+The PRNGs tested in this work include commonly used software PRNGs: murmurhash2 (MM2)~\cite{murmurhash2}, murmurhash3 (MM3)~\cite{murmurhash3}, Mersenne Twister (MT)~\cite{mersennetwister}, MRG~\cite{mrgprng}, and an implementation of the Marsaglia XOR-shift PRNG (XOR-SH*)~\cite{marsaglia_wiki,marsaglia}.
 We describe custom hash functions and hardware RNGs in subsequent sections.
-Experiments in this section were run for durations of 3-5 milliseconds.
+Experiments in this section were run for durations of 3-5 seconds.